Genelia Deshmukh Reveals The Key To A Successful Relationship

 It was on the sets of ‘Tujhe Meri Kasam’ in 2002, when Riteish and Genelia met.
 After dating for almost nine years, they got married in 2012.
 The two welcomed their first child, a son named Riaan in 2014 and their second bundle of joy Rahyl in 2016.

-Talking about them setting a new mark when it comes to relationships, Genelia shared the key with IANS: “Communication and respect is the key to a successful relationship.”
+Talking about them setting a new mark when it comes to relationships, Genelia shared the key: “Communication and respect is the key to a successful relationship.”

 Genelia and Riteish are ardent social media users.
 They keep engaging fans with their reels and posts.